dangood84/GIAS-Data-Scraper/README.md

 ## Limitations

 - The more rows of data in the "sheet1" datasheet the slower the script will become over time.
-I have run the script with 191-odd schools at once I needed to check against the Manage School Improvement database but the iterations were certainly a lot slower in the second-half of the Excel data/script-at-runtime.
+I have run the script with 191-odd schools once when I needed to check against the Manage School Improvement database but the iterations were certainly a lot slower in the second-half of the Excel data/script-at-runtime.

 ## Purpose